dollygupta07/Employee-Appraisal-Management-System/README.md

 2.npm install in root directory of application

-3.npm install in backend
+3.npm install in backend folder

-4.ng serve in root directory of application
+4.connect mongodb by mongo in terminal

-5.nodemon app.js in /backend
+5.ng serve in root directory of application

-6.connect mongodb by mongo in terminal
+6.node app.js in backend folder

-7.localhost:4200 in browser
+7.localhost:4200/api in browser

 8.localhost:8000/api for checking json object array